 There are many companies that are daily affected by security breaches that cause the theft, kidnapping and destruction of confidential information.
-All these gaps usually have a common origin: compromised user passwords.
+All these gaps tend to have a common origin: compromised user passwords.

-In many cases (more than 52%), these gaps are the result of human error (users using the same passwords that they use when registering on certain websites, opening emails requesting to log in to a fraudulent form, using passwords simple, etc.).
+In many cases (more than 52%), these gaps are the result of human error (users using the same passwords they use when registering on certain websites, opening emails requesting to log in to a fraudulent form, using passwords simple, etc ..).

-In effect, the theft of passwords is being very common and highlights the importance of protecting the user's identity beyond his password, as it will eventually be compromised.
-A password-protected account is certainly an easy target for attackers.
+Indeed, password theft is becoming very common and highlights the importance of protecting the user's identity beyond their password, as it will eventually end up compromised.
+Clearly, an account protected only by a password is an easy target for attackers.

 Not all victims remain anonymous

-Recently, a news item was published in the media about the phishing attack suffered by the Valencia municipal urban transport company (EMT) .
-In this case, the "hackers" sent emails on behalf of a company manager to the head of administration in which he ordered the payment of various financial operations worth 4 million euros and unfortunately the employee trusted making such payments.
-These types of scams are becoming increasingly relevant among companies that are not adequately protected but do not come to light for obvious reasons (shame).
-In this case, the company is public and for this reason it has appeared in the media, although indeed, from Softeng we are seeing clients who have not yet opted to protect themselves, suffering similar cases.
+Recently a news item has been published in the media about the identity theft attack (phishing) that the municipal urban transport company of Valencia (EMT) has suffered.
+In this case, the "hackers" sent emails on behalf of a company manager to the head of administration in which they ordered the payment of various financial operations worth 4 million euros and unfortunately the employee trusted by making these payments.
+These types of scams are becoming more and more relevant among companies that do not protect themselves adequately but do not come to light for obvious reasons (shame).
+In this case, the company is public and for that reason it has appeared in the media, although in effect, from Softeng we are seeing clients who have not yet committed to protecting themselves, suffering similar cases.

 How can you prevent something similar from happening in your company?

-You can help prevent some of the identity attacks by adopting a strategy of empowering your employees to protect themselves against phishing, but what will really help you is that it is practically irrelevant that your password is stolen, adding an additional step to authenticate yourself.
+You can help prevent some of the identity attacks by adopting a strategy of training your employees to protect against phishing, but what will really help you is that it is practically irrelevant if your password is stolen, adding an additional step to authenticate.

-Two-step authentication (called MFA ) provides an additional layer of security for your company, being an access control method that allows you to confirm the identity of a user to demonstrate who they say they are.
-It works by requesting two or more of the following methods of authentication:
+Two-step authentication (called MFA ) provides an additional layer of security to your company, being an access control method that allows you to confirm the identity of a user to prove that they are who they say they are.
+It works by requesting two, or more, of the following methods of authentication:

 - An item you know (usually a password or pin).

-- An item that you have (a trusted device, such as a mobile phone or a digital key).
+- An item you have (a trusted device, such as a mobile phone or digital key).

-- A biometric feature that identifies you (a fingerprint or your face).
+- A biometric characteristic that identifies you (a fingerprint or your face).

-- A protected App on your device that allows the user to authorize access.
+- An App on your device, protected, that allows the user to authorize access.

-By using various factors to verify a user's identity, the vast majority of password theft attacks are neutralized as their work multiplies exponentially as they need to "hack" more than one system at the same time to gain access.
+With the use of various factors to verify the identity of a user, the vast majority of password theft attacks are neutralized since their work is multiplied exponentially as they need to "hack" more than one system at the same time to gain access.

-Two-step authentication is very easy to use and includes the possibility of configuring trusted locations (branches, offices, ...) for greater security and user comfort.
+Two-step authentication is very easy to use and includes the ability to configure trusted locations (branches, headquarters, ...) for greater security and user convenience.

-The usual tips about changing passwords often, or making them complicated, really do no good against the millions of attacks you experience on a daily basis (more than 300 million fraudulent login attempts targeting cloud services). from Microsoft).
-The idea is, if your password has not been stolen by anyone, why change it?
-Or .. if your password is already held by a hacker and you don't know it, why wait 2 months to change it?
+The usual advice about changing your passwords often or making your passwords difficult, really does not help against the millions of attacks that are suffered daily (more than 300 million fraudulent login attempts directed at cloud services from Microsoft).
+The idea is, if your password hasn't been stolen from you, why change it?
+Or ... if a hacker already has your password and you don't know it, why wait 2 months to change it?